JORDANKLANFER/jbrowse2_project/README.md

 ## 3.3 Apache server folder
 ### MacOS
-Installation on MacOS using brew, the apache2 server holder is likely in in `/opt/homebrew/var/www` (for M1) or `/usr/local/var/www` (for Intel).
+Installation on MacOS using brew, the apache2 server holder is likely in `/opt/homebrew/var/www` (for M1) or `/usr/local/var/www` (for Intel).
 ### Linux (AWS)
 For a normal linux installation, the folder should be `/var/www` or `/var/www/html`.

-You can run `brew --prefix` to get the brew install location, and then from there it is in the `var/www` folder.
-Make sure that one of these folders exist and take note of what the folder is.
+You can run `brew --prefix` to get the brew install location, and then from there, it is in the `var/www` folder.
+Make sure that one of these folders exists and take note of what the folder is.
 Run the command below to store it as a command-line variable.
 You will need to re-run the export if you restart your terminal session!
 ```
 # Replace the path with your actual true path!
 export APACHE_ROOT='/path/to/rootdir'